OpenStackOnRaPi/ostackinstall/README.md

 #### Server network model

-Network devices on our RPi have to meet Kolla-Ansible requirements for network interfaces.
+Network devices on our RPi must meet Kolla-Ansible requirements for network interfaces.
 In particular, Kolla-Ansible requires that there are at least two network interfaces available on each OpenStack host (Kolla-Ansible user will then assign OpenStack roles to those interfaces).
 As Raspbbery Pi comes with only one network card we have to use virtual interfaces to fulfill the above requirement.

 We will create veth pairs and a linux bridge, and we will put them together to emulate desired configuration.
 This is depicted in the figure below where also the role of respective interfaces is shown.
 In our setup, interfaces ```veth0``` and ```veth1``` correspond to physical interfaces on production OpenStack host.
 They will be configured by Kolla-Ansible according to Kolla-Ansible/OpenStack networking principles and we assume that ```veth0``` and ```veth1``` will serve as Kolla-Ansible ```network_interface``` and ```neutron_external_interface```, respectively.
 For more information on Kolla-Ansible networking in OpenStack, please refer to respective [documentation](https://docs.openstack.org/kolla-ansible/latest/reference/networking/neutron.html).